petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-9-search/personalizing-search-experiences-with-blueprints.md

    ![Create a summer category in the seasonal vocabulary.](./personalizing-search-experiences-with-blueprints/images/01.png)

 1. Click the application menu and navigate to _Commerce_ &rarr; _Products_.
 Click the options icon of one of Clarity's sunglasses and click _Duplicate_.
-Give the product a new name (e.g. `Sunny Sunglasses`).
+Select the Clarity product catalog and give the product a new name (e.g. `Sunny Sunglasses`).

 1. On the right side under categorization, click _Select_ next to the seasonal vocabulary.
 In the pop up window, select _Summer_ and click _Done_.
 Click _Publish_ to publish the product.
 The new product is now associated with the summer category.